wouterken/itsi/docs/content/itsi_scheduler/_index.md

 while ensuring the main thread is never blocked on IO.

-This behind the scenes magic allows Ruby to provide async IO (just like we find in languages with `async/await` like `Rust`, `C#`, `JavaScript`) *but* with the added beauty that synchronous and asynchronous code is identical!
-(I.e. Ruby's functions are [colorless](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/))
+This behind the scenes magic allows Ruby to provide async IO (just like we find in languages with `async/await` like `Rust`, `C#`, `JavaScript`) *but* with the added beauty that synchronous and asynchronous code is identical! (i.e. Ruby's functions are [colorless](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/))

 ## Getting Started
 To install and use Itsi Scheduler follow the below instructions: